nikakogho/BraitenbergPlayground/docs/diary.md

 LogicArena scene added.
 Four pad inputs simulate binary inputs (00/01/10/11).
 Visualizes gate truth tables with a single click—no dragging required.

+## 2025-05-23 – Chapter 6 “Selection Arena”

+- **Evolutionary playground implemented.**
+  New `Vehicle 6 - Selection Arena` scene: brightly lit table, cliff-edge KillZone.
+  *Population of 12* EvoVehicle (new vehicle described below) offspring roam; falling off the table counts as death.

+- **Genetic reproduction & mutation.**
+  `VehicleGenome` + `SelectionArenaManager` clone a random vehicle (higher chance of picking the longer the vehicle has lived) when a vehicle dies, mutating its wire gains ±10%.
+Over a 60-s run you can watch the average lifetime rise, and in a few minutes they all develop tactics to stay alive.
+Observed tactics in multiple runs include spinning in place, keeping a distance like "Love" vehicle and aggressively smashing into the light zone like "aggressor"

+- **New scripts:** `VehicleGenome`, `VehicleLife`, `SelectionArenaManager`, `KillZone`, plus gain-getter/setter helpers on `VehicleBody`.

+- **4-gene genome for EvoVehicle**  Each vehicle 6 carries gains for LL, LR, RL, RR wires.
+  Random founders display every textbook behaviour; selection quickly amplifies the ‘Aggressor’ pattern (cross-positive), demonstrating emergence from a common genetic substrate.